-Elizabeth is Chair of the Security Industry Authority, Chair of the Police Advisory Board for England and Wales, a member of the British Transport Police Authority, a member of the Ofgem Enforcement Decision Panel and Pro Chancellor at Aberystwyth University.
+Elizabeth is Chair of the Security Industry Authority, Chair of the Police Advisory Board for England and Wales, and a member of the Ofgem Enforcement Decision Panel.

-Until March 2014 Elizabeth was Chair of the Office for Legal Complaints.
-From 2002 to 2009 she was Chief Ombudsman and Chief Executive of The Ombudsman Services, which served the telecommunications ombudsman service (Otelo), the energy ombudsman service and the surveyors’ ombudsman service.
+Elizabeth was Chair of the Office for Legal Complaints from 2009 to 2014.
+Between 2002 to 2009, she was Chief Ombudsman and Chief Executive of Ombudsman Services Ltd, which provided the telecommunications ombudsman service (Otelo), the energy ombudsman service and the surveyors’ ombudsman service.
 She was a non-executive director of the Serious Organised Crime Agency from 2005 to 2010.